Term Dates

 • use formulae for circumference and area of a circle

-• solve geometrical problems using angles made by parallel lines and using side and angle properties of quadrilaterals
+• solve geometrical problems using angles made by parallel lines and using side and angle properties of quadrilaterals and angles in polygons

 • describe and use both bearings and loci